omise/omise-android/README.md

     activity.startActivityForResult(intent, REQUEST_GPAY)
 }
 ```

+Replace the `OMISE_PKEY` with your Omise public key obtained from our dashboard.
+Replace the `amount` with the amount you want to charge with, in subunits.
+Replace the `currency` with your currency in the ISO 4217 format.
+Replace the `cardBrands` with the list from our [capability api](https://www.omise.co/capability-api) or leave blank to use default values.
+Replace the `googlePayMerchantId` with your [Google Pay merchant ID](https://developers.google.com/pay/api/web/guides/setup) (not needed in test mode

+#### Return values

 A number of results are returned from the activity.
 You can obtain them from the
 resulting `Intent` with the following code: